POF Eye: Design

-This project was designed and supervised by Dr. Muhammad Ayaz Khan – chief member of the board of directors of POF.
-In 2008 he gave a briefing to the press regarding its features.
-Unlike the Cornershot which is chiefly made of plastic, the POF Eye is constructed entirely of metal.

-The lower receiver is based on its MP5 clones and the stock similar to the Galil.

 The Eye has been designed as of 2016 to allow the use on an image transmission package with an IR camera that has a range of 20 meters.
 Video transmission has a range of 400 meters.
 An LCD screen mounted on the back of a person with an ocular device strapped on the person’s helmet.

 The package also includes a battery pack worn on a vest or similar gear that can be easily changed in the field.